VivaanWadhwa/VivaanWadhwa/README.md

 - 👋 Hi, I’m @VivaanWadhwa
-- 👀 I’m interested in Python
+- 👀 I’m interested in AI and ML
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C and C++

-I am an incoming freshman at University of British Columbia.
-I am majoring in Computer Science.
-I am hoping to collaborate with like-minded peers on hackathons and projects.
+I am a second-year student at the University of British Columbia majoring in Statistics.
+I am eager to engage in collaborative hackathons and projects with fellow students who share similar interests.

 Contact me @ wadhwa.vivaan@outlook.com